 Labeling considerations with ArcMap

-- If an .mxd file has certain labeling configurations, such as Halo, Position, Text Background, Character spacing, or Shadows, make sure you remove them first.
+- If an .mxd file has certain labeling configurations, such as Halo, Position, Text Background, Character spacing, or Shadows, make sure to remove them first.

 - You can retain the cartographic details of road shields, but they may be difficult to control, as they are categorized as text background.